 What you see on this site aren’t photographs – at least not in the traditional sense.
 The camera in this case is a high-end digital scanner, with the flowers arranged face down on the open glass of the scanner and the image taken in a darkened room.
-The picture is then retouched with a computer only to remove any stray pollen or dust, being careful to never alter the original arrangement, preserving the integrity and natural beauty of the plants.
-Since this editing is often done at a level of nearly 1/300th of an inch level, each picture can require 10 to 20 hours or more to complete.
+The picture is then retouched with with photo editing software only to remove any stray pollen or dust, being careful to never alter the original arrangement, preserving the integrity and natural beauty of the plants.
+Since this editing is often done at magnifications of 1/300th of an inch level or smaller, each picture can require 10 to 20 hours or more to complete.

 Here’s an example showing the close-up editing of a small, hairy leaf:

 The circle is the editing paintbrush, where I am carefully going around the edges to make them black.
 Further away from the leaf has already been painted black, but now the close-up work takes place.
 You can see the not-quite-black background that is slowly being erased to pure black, ensuring that the leaf (and all of it’s hairy appendages!) are left intact.
 The white editing circle is about 1/175th of an inch (relative to the overall image size).

 Because the scans are made at very high resolution, typically 1200 dots per inch, the printer becomes the “zoom lens” — the final images can be printed four times the original size or more without affecting the print quality, making for some stunning close-ups of flowers and leaves, down to the pollen on stamens or hairs on a stem.
 Because of the way scanners capture the image by moving across the surface the image is captured with zero spherical or chromatic aberration that a typical camera lens might introduce.
 Coupling that with a completely flat plane of focus and you have the rich and visually deep images that scanography produces.